kdheepak/panvimdoc/README.md

 The specification is described in [panvimdoc.md](./doc/panvimdoc.md) along with examples.
 The generated output is in [panvimdoc.txt](./doc/panvimdoc.txt).
 The reference implementation of the Pandoc lua filter is in [panvimdoc.lua](./scripts/panvimdoc.lua).

+If you would like to contribute to the specification please feel free to comment on this issue: <https://github.com/kdheepak/panvimdoc/issues/1>.

 # References